The following Employment practice note provides comprehensive and up to date legal information covering:

-The employment tribunal has the power to order any person in Great Britain (including, of course, but not limited to, persons who are a party to the proceedings) to:
+In relation to non-parties, the employment tribunal has the power to order any person in Great Britain to:

 disclose documents or information to a party to proceedings (by providing copies or otherwise)

 allow a party to inspect such material

 An order for disclosure may be made against any person, even a company in administration where a stay in proceedings against that company has automatically come into effect (see Practice Note: The moratorium in administration).

 The tribunal's power to make an order for disclosure is the same as the power county courts have to order disclosure under the Civil

 Free trials are only available to individuals based in the UK

 Complete all the fields above to proceed to the next step.